MCQs on Fundamental of Electrical & Electronics Engineering / 2nd Sem

 Category: Basic Electricity

-13. Calculate the total current in the circuit
+13. Find the current in the circuit.

 14 / 16